Rectifier: Full-wave rectification

 A full-wave rectifier converts the whole of the input waveform to one of constant polarity (positive or negative) at its output.
 Mathematically, this corresponds to the absolute value function.
 Full-wave rectification converts both polarities of the input waveform to pulsating DC (direct current), and yields a higher average output voltage.
 Two diodes and a center-tapped transformer, or four diodes in a bridge configuration and any AC source (including a transformer without center tap), are needed.
 Single semiconductor diodes, double diodes with a common cathode or common anode, and four- or six-diode bridges are manufactured as single components.

 For single-phase AC, if the transformer is center-tapped, then two diodes back-to-back (cathode-to-cathode or anode-to-anode, depending on output polarity required) can form a full-wave rectifier.
 Twice as many turns are required on the transformer secondary to obtain the same output voltage than for a bridge rectifier, but the power rating is unchanged.

 The average and RMS no-load output voltages of an ideal single-phase full-wave rectifier are:

 Very common double-diode rectifier vacuum tubes contained a single common cathode and two anodes inside a single envelope, achieving full-wave rectification with positive output.
 The 5U4 and the 80/5Y3 (4 pin)/(octal) were popular examples of this configuration.

 Three-phase rectifiers

 Single-phase rectifiers are commonly used for power supplies for domestic equipment.
 However, for most industrial and high-power applications, three-phase rectifier circuits are the norm.
 As with single-phase rectifiers, three-phase rectifiers can take the form of a half-wave circuit, a full-wave circuit using a center-tapped transformer, or a full-wave bridge circuit.

 Thyristors are commonly used in place of diodes to create a circuit that can regulate the output voltage.
-Many devices that provide direct current actually generate three-phase AC.
-For example, an automobile alternator contains six diodes, which function as a full-wave rectifier for battery charging.
+Many devices that provide direct current actually 'generate' three-phase AC.
+For example, an automobile alternator contains nine diodes, six of which function as a full-wave rectifier for battery charging.